graphql/graphql-http/docs/interfaces/ClientOptions.md

 A good use-case for having a function is when using the URL for authentication, where subsequent requests (due to auth) may have a refreshed identity token.

+Function receives the request params.
+Useful for example, to ease up debugging and DevTools navigation you might want to use the operation name in the URL's search params (`/graphql?MyQuery`).